 Restorative Justice is a peaceful, healing-forward, and community-building approach rooted in Indigenous methodology, which works to focus on dialogue, reparation, and healing in response to crime and conflict.
 The goal is to have balance and harmony in community relationships to encourage connection and holism as Indigenous knowledge calls upon relatedness in all directions.

-The North Shore Restorative Justice Society acknowledges that it is a Settler organization that is continuously unlearning, learning and growing to best provide restorative practices and processes to support children, youth, adults, and elders across the North Shore community.
+The North Shore Restorative Justice Society (NSRJS) acknowledges that it is a Settler organization that is continuously unlearning, learning and growing to best provide restorative practices and processes to support children, youth, adults, and elders across the North Shore community.